Tridence/Moxx-Travel/README.md

 Moxx Travel – Tours & Travel Agency Website
 -------------------------------------------------
-Moxx Travel is an extraordinary HTML5 responsive website template for Tours and Travel Agency.
-Our team of dedicated UX designers specially designed it for travel agencies, tourism bureaus and tour operators.
+Moxx Travel is a HTML5 website for Tours and Travel Agency.
+It is designed through by dedicated developers through long hours of coffee & cookies in a single room crib on the border of Nairobi & Kajiado county and specially designed it for travel agencies, tourism bureaus and tour operators.
 It offers a lot of value to you with stunning design and a great & awesome layout.
 It’s really good looking with bright colors and user engaging with a great user interface.
 Moxx Travel has a special search box function for tour plans, flight booking, and hotel sections.
 So users will get benefited from tour planning to hotel booking through flight selection.
 <!--
 We would love to see how you use this amazing html5 template.
 You can notify us about your site by sending a mail to us.
 We will write a blog post to showcase the best examples.